Gimly-Blockchain/gimly-ssi-nfc-react-native/README.md

 # Set Pass Code
 Passcode protects signing and operations that can alter security parameters.
-Passcode may be enabled or disabled during card configuration at the factory.
+The passcode may be enabled or disabled during card configuration at the factory.
 Also, it’s possible to prohibit removing the passcode from the card once it’s set.

 ```
 import NfcSdk from 'gimly-ssi-nfc-react-native';